 According to the National Survey on Drug Use and Health (NSDUH) in 2016, 948,000 Americans reported using heroin in the past year.
 The number continues to rise, and the trend is primarily driven by young adults ages 18-25, the group in which the most substantial increases have taken place.

 Unfortunately, the number of first-time heroin users is astonishingly high, with 170,000 starting to use heroin in 2016, which is close to double.
 The effects of heroin abuse are being felt across the United States.
 Heroin, an illegal substance, is identified as fueling one of the most critical drug epidemics affecting nearly the entire country.
 It is a problem that has moved out of urban areas and infiltrated suburban and rural communities.

 No matter how heroin is ingested, chronic heroin users can experience various medical complications that range from insomnia to constipation.
 Lung complications also arise, such as pneumonia and tuberculosis due to a lack of personal care.
 There is another issue that occurs from intravenous heroin use known as track marks.
 Track marks are the result of injecting drugs into the vein known as “shooting up,” and they can cause severe health concerns like infections.
-Unfortunately, if the drug user does not take care of this, it can become fatal.

 So what exactly are track marks?
 As we have illustrated above, heroin addiction is a disease that compromises a person’s health and destroys their body over time.
 Much of the physical damage does not come from the drug itself but rather from a weakened immune system combined with self-neglect and poor self-care.
 Track marks form when the drug user injects drugs at the same IV injection sites.
 When the marks are fresh, they will be raw or bloody inflamed areas.
 Older track marks will often be calloused and discolored.